doghouch/python-voicemail-greeting/README.md

 My current carrier (of the blue/orange bird variety) in Canada does not provide pre-recorded greetings w/o mentioning your name.

 I wanted to have a fairly generic one, and couldn't find one online that had the "signature" TTS voice, so I mashed this together using Microsoft Azure's Text-to-Speech (free tier) + NEURAL_CLARA (Canadian English) as the voice.

+Edit: I've added a British voice (NARRATION_SONIA) as well, but it's a tad glitchy (and I haven't had the chance to fix it).

+### Transcription(s)

+The Canadian voice will read:

+> Your call has been forwarded to an automated voice messaging system. [phone number] is not available.
+At the tone, please record your message.

+  <audio controls><source src="https://c.0z.pm/github/canadian.mp3" type="audio/mpeg"></audio>

+The British voice will read:

+> Your call has been forwarded to an automated voice messaging system. [phone number] is not available.
+At the tone, please record your message.
+When you have finished recording, you may hang up or press pound for more options.

+  <audio controls><source src="https://c.0z.pm/github/british.mp3" type="audio/mpeg"></audio>

 ### Usage